 End Of Day Trading

 End of day trading is a convenient strategy for many traders.
-By placing your trades at the end of each trading day, you don’t need to spend time watching the markets all day, can avoid being distracted by news, and it can often lead to cheaper rates.
+By placing your trades at the end of each trading day, you don’t need to spend time watching the markets all day and can avoid being distracted by news.
+It may also reduce the need for paid real-time data or intraday scanning tools.
 This page will explain what end of day trading means, the benefits and risks, and how to get started with end of day trading.
 We will also detail an example.

 Trading Brokers

-4. Plus500US - Plus500US is a well-established broker that entered the US market in 2021.
+- Plus500US - Plus500US is a well-established broker that entered the US market in 2021.
 Authorized by the CFTC and NFA, it provides futures trading on forex, indices, commodities, cryptocurrencies, and interest rates.
-With a 10-minute sign-up, a manageable $100 minimum deposit, and a straightforward web platform, Plus500 continues to strengthen its offering for traders in the US.
+With a 10-minute sign-up, a manageable $100 minimum deposit ($200 if you use wire transfer), and a straightforward web platform, Plus500 continues to strengthen its offering for traders in the US.

 Interactive Brokers